-The circuit can be used either as shown as a 5 V to 3.3 V reference/regulator, or it can also be used with ON/OFF control.
+The circuit can either be used as shown, as a 5 V to 3.3 V reference/regulator, or with ON/OFF control.
 By driving Pin 3 of U1 with a logic control signal as noted, the output is switched ON/OFF.
-Note that when ON/OFF control is used, resistor R4 must be used with U1, to speed ON-OFF switching.
+Note that when ON/OFF control is used, resistor R4 must be used with U1 to speed ON-OFF switching.